 Here are 10 ideas for cost cutting that you may not have thought of.

 – a non-mainstream phone carrier.
-Instead of using major companies like Verizon, which overcharge you for your phone plan, you can often get a significantly cheaper plan through companies like Consumer Cellular, or Spectrum’s phone plan (for users of their internet service).
+Instead of using major companies like Verizon, which overcharge you for your phone plan, you can often get a significantly cheaper plan through companies like Consumer Cellular, Spectrum’s phone plan (for users of their internet service), or Mint Mobile.
 They usually use the same network as major carriers anyway, and they’ll save you a lot of cash!

 – always use fuel rewards programs for your gas expenses.
 I joined the Shell Gold Rewards program, which is free, and doesn’t even require a card, and I get at least $0.05 off of every gallon.
 I often get $0.10 or $0.15 off per gallon.
 That saves me hundreds every year.

 – Are you overpaying for groceries?
 If you’re not using Ibotta, then the answer is yes.
-I get at least $20 in cash back from my groceries every month.
+I can get at least $20 in cash back from my groceries every month.
 It’s a simple app, that I just use to scan receipts, and I get money back, sometimes up to $2.50 for one item.
 There are some deals on Ibotta that actually renders the grocery item free.
-And I would have just paid full price if I didn’t bother to use Ebates.
-There are lots of other ways to save on groceries too!
+And I would have just paid full price if I didn’t bother to use the app.
+There are lots of other ways to save on groceries too (read my full break down here)!
 Grabbing coupons through Swagbucks/Coupons.com not only discounts your food, but also gets you cash from Swagbucks!
-If you’re a fan of organic products like me, you can avoid overpaying by using online options like Brandless which has some stupid cheap, organic products.
+If you’re a fan of organic products like me, you can avoid overpaying by using online options like Brandless which has stupid cheap, organic products.

 – Share services with friends.
 It may be a little complicated to figure out at first, but figure out a way to share your subscriptions with friends.
-Spotify radio, Netflix, Hulu, Amazon Prime; all of these things can be shared between a few friends, and cost each of you next to nothing.
+Spotify radio, Netflix, Hulu, Amazon Prime; all of these things can be shared between a few friends.
+Once it’s split up, the cost each of you next to nothing.

 – If you shop online, use Ebates.
 It’s simple as that.
 They give you cash back for stuff that you’re buying anyway, so you’re literally throwing money in a toilet and flushing it by refusing to use Ebates.